If you´re unsure how to accomplish a given goal, please contact us via the forum or the contact information in the footer.

-Connections are added and edited in the Player.IO admin panel.
+Connections are added and edited in the Player.IO Control Panel.

 By default, there is only one connection (called "public") with full access rights.
 Most games will never edit their connections, and simply use the default public connection.
 However, if security is a priority, you can change the access rights on the public connection or add more connections for specific purposes.

-The serverside code for multiplayer games always has full access rights, since it´s running in a trusted enviroment in the Player.IO server cluster.
+The serverside code for multiplayer games always has full access rights, since it´s running in a trusted environment in the Player.IO server cluster.

 Each client library (ActionScript3, .NET...) has a different implementation of the Connect() method, but they all look almost the same:

 The game id of the game you wish to connect to.
-This value can be found in the admin panel
+This value can be found in the Control Panel

-The id of the connection, as given in the settings section of the admin panel.
+The id of the connection, as given in the settings section of the Control Panel.
 By default, a connection with id='public' is created on all games.

 The id of the user connecting.
 This can be any string you like.
 For instance, it might be "fb10239" if you´re building a Facebook app and the user connecting has id 10239